Prabowo Subianto seals victory as Indonesia's next leader after top court rejects rivals' appeals - ExBulletin

 A position obtained in a general election cannot be classified as a form of nepotism, said Judge Arief Hidayat.

 The court found that there was no evidence that Widodo and his administration circumvented laws and norms to support Subianto.
-The ruling was widely expected after four members of Indonesia's cabinet testified in court on April 5 that no rules had been violated in the distribution of government aid.
+The decision was widely expected after four Indonesian cabinet members testified in court on April 5 that no rules had been violated in the distribution of government aid.

 However, in a dissenting opinion, Judge Saldi Isra said it was impossible to deny that the social assistance was paid in the middle of the campaign for electoral purposes.